-My favorite travel discovery in 2017 was definitely Booking.com.
+My favorite travel discovery last year was definitely Booking.com.

 From now on, if I even think of a destination I want to travel to, Booking.com will be the first place I look to find that great value-for-money gem off the beaten track.
 (In fact, it was quite a lifesaver just last week in Zanzibar!)